rust-lang/book/second-edition/src/ch13-02-iterators.md

 <span class="caption">Listing 13-16: Calling the `sum` method to get the total
 of all items in the iterator</span>

-We aren’t allowed to use `v1_iter` after the call to `sum` since `sum` takes ownership of the iterator we call it on.
+We aren’t allowed to use `v1_iter` after the call to `sum` because `sum` takes ownership of the iterator we call it on.

-### Methods in the `Iterator` Trait that Produce Other Iterators
+### Methods that Produce Other Iterators

 Other methods defined on the `Iterator` trait, known as *iterator adaptors*, allow us to change iterators into different kind of iterators.
 We can chain multiple calls to iterator adaptors to perform complex actions in a readable way.
-Because all iterators are lazy, however, we have to call one of the consuming adaptor methods in order to get results from calls to iterator adaptors.
+But because all iterators are lazy, we have to call one of the consuming adaptor methods to get results from calls to iterator adaptors.

-Listing 13-17 shows an example of calling the iterator adaptor method `map` which takes a closure to call on each item in order to produce a new iterator.
+Listing 13-17 shows an example of calling the iterator adaptor method `map`, which takes a closure to call on each item to produce a new iterator.
 The closure here creates a new iterator in which each item from the vector has been incremented by 1.
-This code produces a warning, though:
+However, this code produces a warning:

 <span class="filename">Filename: src/main.rs</span>